 How does any of this relate to my pursuit of health and wellness?
 Well, my story is real.
 This is my life.
 It sucked at times, but I persevered and made it through the darkness.
 I could've let it destroy me, but I managed to turn negative to positive.
 We all have a story to tell.
 And some of us didn't fare so well.
 Some of us got beaten down and stayed down.
 Some of us developed nasty habits to cope with the sadness.
 Eating, drugs, alcohol, etc. Some of us hate the people we've become.
-Some of us care enough to do something about it.
+And some of us care enough to do something about it.
 Maybe that's why you're still reading.
 Maybe you want to change.
 Maybe you're ready to change.
 Ready to let go of the past and embrace a new, healthier lifestyle.
 Maybe you don't know where or how to start.
 I am here to help you regain control and take back your life.
 Because it's never too late to change.
 It's never too late to take the reins.
 It's time to start seeing life through different lenses.
 It's time to stop making excuses and start doing what's necessary to save your self.
 It's time you choose you.
 It's time you embrace the TREWTh.
 It's time.

 “A journey of a thousand miles begins with a single step.” —Lao-tzu

 I hope that through my complete transparency I am able to inspire and motivate you to take that single step towards a better, healthier, happier and more fulfilling life.
-A life that you're proud to live.
+A life that you're excited to live.
 And a life that enables you to pay it forward.